mars2workshop/mllms_know_qwen2_5/README.md

 [![ICLR 2025](https://img.shields.io/badge/ICLR-2025-green.svg)](https://iclr.cc/Conferences/2025)

 ## 📰 News
+- [2025-04-11] We have released the [code](qwen2_5_methods.py) for running our method on Qwen-2.5-VL, and the TextVQA groundtruth bounding box dataset for the analysis in our paper (find below).
 - [2025-03-24] Qwen-2.5-VL [implementation](qwen2_5_implementation.ipynb) is added, thanks to [@zenjieli](https://github.com/zenjieli).
 - [2025-01-26] We release our code.
 - [2025-01-21] Our paper is accepted by ICLR 2025!